AminaLEM/MachineLearning/README.md

 # MachineLearning
-Different scrpits of machine learning for Bioinformatics
+Different scripts of machine learning for Bioinformatics